Control plane scaling

 Horizontal scaling

-Horizontal scaling is a concept of adding nodes to the existing cluster which allows traffic to be distributed across joined nodes.
+Horizontal scaling is a concept of adding nodes to the existing cluster allowing distribution of traffic across joined nodes.

 Prerequisites

 - An existing AMI or image template created and available.
-Packer can be used to make this process easy.
+Use Packer to make this process scalable.

 - Leveraging Terraform and the relevant providers can make the implementation much quicker.
 Configuring these components from scratch is out of scope of this document, however below are links get you started.

-- Once you scale up to 5 server nodes, it's often unnecessary and potentially destabilizing to scale back down.
+- Once you scale up to 5 server nodes, it is often unnecessary and potentially destabilizing to scale back down.

-- The autoscaler currently lacks mechanisms to ensure the Raft leader is not inadvertently removed during a scale-down operation, which could disrupt cluster stability.
+- The Autoscaler lacks mechanisms to ensure the Raft leader is not inadvertently removed during a scale-down operation, which could disrupt cluster stability.

 - Managing a fluctuating number of server nodes can introduce unnecessary complexity in maintaining quorum and overall cluster health.